Stebaro/Data-Mining/Readme.md

 - Optimized the number of clusters using Elbow and Silhouette methods.

 ## Key Results
-- Successfully predicted missing motivations with a Random Forest model, achieving an accuracy of ~36%.
+- Successfully predicted missing motivations with a Random Forest model.
 - Identified 15 distinct clusters of collisions, categorized by severity (high, medium, low) and characteristics such as time, location, and vehicle type.

 ## Societal Impact